jr-k/snips-nlu-rebirth/README.md

 =
 **!
 You won't be able to compile this on a raspberry pi, you need more power so you'll need to cross compile using a specific toolchain, there is more information in this page: https://github.com/jr-k/snips-nlu-rebirth/blob/master/XCOMPILE.md !**

+**Prebuilt binary is now available, see section "Download prebuilt package" below for more informations.**

 - We need a rust compiler so let's install rustup:

 ```bash